superstar54/aiidalab-qe-hp/docs/source/quickstart.rst

 -----------------------------------------
 The job may take 5~10 minutes to finish.

-While the calculation is running, you can monitor its status as shown in the :ref:`basic tutorial <basic_status>`.
+While the calculation is running, you can monitor its status.
 When the job is finished, you can view result spectra in the `HP` tab.

 .. tip::